• Skip to primary navigation

 Stir to cover chicken.

-Step Three: Cook on high for 2 to 3 hours or low for 3 to 4 hours.
+STEP THREE: Cook on high for 2 to 3 hours or low for 3 to 4 hours.
 Remove cooked chicken to a plate or cutting board and shred using 2 forks or dice into bite-sized pieces.
-Add back into the slow cooker.
+Add shredded chicken back into the slow cooker.

-Step Four: Cook pasta according to package directions.
+STEP FOUR: Cook pasta according to package instructions.
 Drain well and add to the crockpot, stirring to combine well.

 Shed cooked chicken.